 - Holding off going to the toilet – you begin to ‘turn off’ your body’s response to opening your bowels

 - Overuse of laxatives

 - Intestinal microflora imbalance – caused by antibiotics, illness, food intolerances, poor diet

 - Poor digestion – due to reduced gastric acid, enzymes or bile

-The GI Map test looks at many things that might affect your intestinal system, leading to constipation.
+This is a stool test that looks at many things that might affect your digestive system, leading to constipation.
 It looks at –

 - Your microbiome, to see if the ‘ecosystem’ is balanced – whether there is an overgrowth of pathological bacteria or yeast or a lack of good bacteria